nats-io/nats-architecture-and-design/adr/ADR-1.md

 }
 ```

+Note while this is an unsigned integer, schema documents may list a different minimum than the minimum for the type.
+Here the minimum is `-1`.

 ### Time Durations

 Some fields, like the maximum age of a message, are expressed as durations like `1 day`.